rochabr/broken-link-checker/README.md

 - **Concurrent Processing**: Configurable multi-threading for faster scanning
 - **Comprehensive Link Detection**: Checks `<a>` tags, images, scripts, iframes, and stylesheets
 - **Smart Error Handling**: Multiple retry attempts with detailed error reporting
-- **Domain Filtering**: Option to focus on internal links or include external resources
+- **Domain Control**: Check only specific domains, the starting domain, or all domains
 - **URL Ignoring**: Exclude specific URL patterns from being checked using regex
 - **Markdown Support**: Smart handling of Markdown files that might be rendered as HTML
 - **Report Generation**: Save results to a text file or view in the console